Uvacoder/abc-games/README.md

 ### Things I'm considering

-- Adding a toggle to make wall collisions end the game, if you want "hard mode".
+- [ ] Adding a toggle to make wall collisions end the game, if you want "hard mode".
+Wouldn't be hard to implement, but probably won't do it.
-- Adding a slider to adjust the speed of the snake.
+- [X] Adding a slider to adjust the speed of the snake.
+(Choose from slow/medium/fast)
-- Mobile controls, maybe a virtual keypad?
+- [X] Mobile controls, maybe a virtual keypad?
+(This is done, but lots of room for improvement)